-Instagram Stories is a feature that lets users post photos and videos that vanish after 24 hours.
+Instagram Stories lets Instagram accounts post photos and videos that vanish after 24 hours.

 How to use Instagram Stories

 Instagram Stories appear in a bar at the top of your feed — and all Instagram accounts will be able to share stories, from your best friends to your favorite popular accounts.
 When there’s something new to see, their profile photo will have a colorful ring around it.

 To view someone’s story, you simply need to tap on their profile photo, and their story will appear full-screen, showing you all of the content they’ve posted in the last 24hrs, the content will play in chronological order from oldest to newest.

 Once you’re viewing a story, you can tap to go back and forward or swipe to jump to another person’s story.
 Unlike regular posts, there are no likes or public comments.